peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Dec.
+15, 2023

+Reviewed and familiarized with the new Slack User Interface to improve communication efficiency.

+Enhanced the description page of the core service through editing, providing clearer and more comprehensive information.

+Updated the Research, Innovation & System Engineering (RI&SE) website with Q4 report, ensuring stakeholders are informed about recent developments.

+Modified the first step in the protocol setup of the Project Workflow (PW), leading to more accurate and efficient procedures.

+Reviewed and annotated training documentation for PathWorks, contributing to the improvement of training materials.

+Refined navigation options in Snakemake Quickstart documentation, making it more user-friendly and accessible.

+Attended weekly Converge meetings, providing insights and input on departmental developments.

+Collaborated with a team member to clarify the process of choosing a machine in Converge instances, leading to the development of a guide for the same.

+Crafted comprehensive documentation on selecting a machine for each Converge instance, improving user understanding and efficiency.

+Met with a team member to finalize Snakemake documentation and address common use cases issue, thereby enhancing the documentation's effectiveness.

+Incorporated feedback to complete the Converge Frequently Asked Questions (FAQ) section, providing comprehensive solutions to common inquiries.

+Reorganized the Converge FAQ page for better readability and ease of use.

+Initiated a conversation in the Converge infrastructure chat about the connection between core service and GitLab, seeking to enhance understanding and efficiency of system use.

+## Dec.
 8, 2023

 Presented PathWorks draft to senior management and incorporated feedback for refinement.